2016–2017 Kashmir unrest: Newspaper ban

 Kashmir Reader, a prominent English newspaper which is published in Srinagar, was indefinitely banned by the state authorities on 30 September.
 It was asked to stop publication on the evening of Sunday, 2 October.
-The daily was accused of publishing material that "tends to incite acts of violence" and "disturb public peace and tranquility".
-Human rights group Amnesty International said the ban was a "setback to free speech" and called on authorities to revoke the order.
-On 28 December, the newspaper resumed publication after the government lifted the nearly three-month ban.
+The ban order, issued by the Deputy Commissioner of Srinagar Farooq Ahmad Lone cited that the reason for this was that the newspaper contains "material and content which tends to incite acts of violence and disturb public peace and tranquility".